This site requires a more recent version of Adobe Flash Player to function properly.

 The U.S. segment is the most valuable to the company.
 Wal-Mart has built a trusted brand with a clear value proposition and has expanded across the U.S., resulting in it becoming the nation's largest retailer.

-Although Wal-Mart has around the same number of international stores as US stores, an average U.S. store is about 2.5 times as big as the international store in terms of retail square footage.
-As of 2012, square footage per store for Wal-Mart US was 160,000 while that for Wal-Mart International was 56,700.
-Revenue per square foot for Wal-Mart's U.S. stores in 2012 was higher at $436 versus $404 for Wal-Mart's International stores.
+Although Wal-Mart has fewer stores in the U.S. compared to international markets, an average U.S. store is about 2.5 times as big as the international store in terms of retail square footage.
+As of 2014, square footage per store for Wal-Mart US was 160,000 while that for Wal-Mart International was 56,700.
+Revenue per square foot for Wal-Mart's U.S. stores in 2014 was higher at $433 versus $376 for Wal-Mart's International stores.
 Thus, despite being similar in store count, the U.S. segment is more valuable to the company compared to its international segment.

 Threat of self-cannibalization due to massive size

 Like any retailer, Wal-Mart’s long-term sales and income growth depend largely on the company’s ability to open new stores and expand into new markets.
 However, due to Wal-Mart’s size, it runs the risk of cannibalizing its own sales figures in the US, thereby effectively competing with itself for market share.
-The company attributes cannibalization as the reason for a 1.1% decrease of comparable store sales as the company had over-saturated the domestic market with stores.
+This is the reason why Wal-Mart has slowed down its Supercenter expansion in the U.S.

-Wal-Mart has been involved in a massive store remodeling project and expects to remodel about 70% of its stores by the end of this year.
-The company executives have indicated that Wal-Mart stores in the future will occupy 8% less space, cost 16% less and will run more efficiently.
-Wal-Mart’s smaller stores, called Express stores, are one-tenth the size of a typical Wal-Mart supercenter and offer 15,000 items in comparison to 100,000 offered at a supercenter.
-Although their size is much smaller, Express stores offer day-to-day groceries and general merchandise.
-They are focused on attracting customers who shop regularly for their daily needs.
+Wal-Mart’s executives have indicated that the retailer’s future stores will occupy 8% less space, cost 16% less and will run more efficiently.
+The retailer’s smaller stores, called Neighborhood market stores, are one-tenth the size of a typical Wal-Mart Supercenter and offer 15,000 items in comparison to 100,000 offered at a Supercenter.
+Although the size is much smaller, Neighborhood markets offer day-to-day groceries & general merchandise and are focused on attracting customers who shop regularly for their daily needs.
+This format can be successful in big cities, which have space constraints and where busy schedules limit many customers from driving to a supercenter.

 Focus on social media and technology

 Wal-Mart has made strong efforts to become technologically advanced and has leveraged social media in order to reach prospective customers.
 Its digital technology unit, @WalmartLabs, creates platforms and products around social and mobile commerce.
-Since its inception, @WalmartLabs has been actively scouting for acquisitions.
-In November 2011, it acquired Grabble, a maker of point of sale technology that ties in with mobile phones.
+Since its inception, @WalmartLabs has been actively scouting for acquisitions and it has so far acquired players such as Grabble and Kosmix.

 How Does Trefis Modelling Work?